A great visual merchandising resume is your first shot at showing off what you can do - and what you care about - to the people who matter.

 August 2020 – Present

-- Manage floor sets for both full-price and sale merchandise, increasing sales of women’s and men’s collections by 18%.
+- Handle floor sets for regular and sale merchandise and boosted sales for both women’s and men’s collections by 18%.

-- Lead visual training workshops for staff, improving overall display consistency across the store.
+- Lead visual training workshops for the staff, so the displays stay sharp and consistent throughout the store.

 Fashion Merchandiser